TravelMapping/HighwayData/hwy_data/BRA-SP/brasp/README.md

 * SP-133 (as of 2021)
 * SPA-099/139 (unpaved, as of 2022)
 * SPA-009/141 (as of 2023)
+* SPA-047/141 (maps are unclear about where this is; it may be one direction of SP-141)
 * SPA-018/143 (as of 2021)
 * SPI-059/150 (Interligação Baixada, as of 2019): included in brasf
 * SPA-163/165 (no imagery, but does not appear to even exist on the ground)